Abu Bakr al-Baghdadi: Death

 The Turkish Defence Ministry confirmed on 27 October that Turkish and US military authorities exchanged and coordinated information ahead of an attack in Syria's Idlib.
-Fahrettin Altun, a senior aide to Turkish President Recep Tayyip Erdogan, also stated, among other things, that "Turkey was proud to help the United States, our NATO ally, bring a notorious terrorist to justice" and that Turkey "will continue to work closely with the United States and others to combat terrorism in all its forms and manifestations."
-Kremlin spokesman Dmitry Peskov declined to say if the United States had told Russia about the raid in advance but said that its result if confirmed, represented a serious contribution by the United States to combat terrorism.
-Russia previously said they may have killed him in an airstrike on 4 apartment buildings in Raqqa city on 28 May 2017 but were at that time still seeking confirmation.
-DNA profiling was done immediately, confirming his identity.
+Fahrettin Altun, a senior aide to Turkish President Recep Tayyip Erdogan, also stated, among other things, that "Turkey was proud to help the United States, our NATO ally, bring a notorious terrorist to justice" and that Turkey would "continue to work closely with the United States and others to combat terrorism in all its forms and manifestations."
+Kremlin spokesman Dmitry Peskov declined confirming whether the United States had told Russia about the raid in advance, but stated the result (of the strike), if confirmed, represented a serious contribution by the United States to combat terrorism.
+Russia had previously stated they believed he was killed during a Russian airstrike on 4 apartment buildings in Raqqa city on 28 May 2017, but, at the time, were still seeking confirmation.
+DNA profiling was undertaken immediately after Baghdadi's death in 2019 to confirm his identity.

-Chairman of the Joint Chiefs of Staff, Mark A. Milley, said during a Pentagon briefing that "the disposal of his [al-Baghdadi's] remains has been done and is complete and was handled appropriately", initially adding that Washington had no plans to release images of his death, but later revealed footage of the raid during a briefing on 30 October.
-Baghdadi was buried at sea and afforded Islamic rites, according to three anonymous U.S. officials and General Frank McKenzie.
+Chairman of the Joint Chiefs of Staff, Mark A. Milley stated during a Pentagon briefing that "the disposal of his [al-Baghdadi's] remains has been done and is complete and was handled appropriately."
+Milley initially claimed Washington had no plans to release images of his death, later revealing footage of the raid at a briefing on 30 October.
+According to three anonymous U.S. officials and General Frank McKenzie, Baghdadi was buried at sea and afforded Islamic funeral rites.

-ISIL's propaganda arm confirmed his death via Telegram on 31 October and announced Abu Ibrahim al-Hashimi al-Qurashi as the new leader of the group.
+IS's propaganda arm confirmed his death via Telegram on 31 October and announced Abu Ibrahim al-Hashimi al-Qurashi as the new leader of the group.

 Succession

-In September 2019, a statement attributed to ISIL's propaganda arm, the Amaq news agency, claimed that Abdullah Qardash was named as al-Baghdadi's successor.
-Analysts dismissed this statement as a fabrication, and relatives were reported as saying that Qardash died in 2017.
-Rita Katz, a terrorism analyst and the co-founder of SITE Intelligence, noted that the alleged statement used a different font when compared to other statements and it was never distributed on Amaq or ISIL channels.
-Two other individuals, the Saudi Abu Saleh al-Juzrawi and the Tunisian Abu Othman al-Tunsi, were also named as possible candidates to succeed al-Baghdadi, who were close to Baghdadi and are believed to have been present in his last video appearance.
+In September 2019, a statement attributed to Amaq News Agency – IS's propaganda arm – stated Abdullah Qardash was named as al-Baghdadi's successor.
+Analysts dismissed this statement as a fabrication, while relatives were reported to have said Qardash died in 2017.
+Rita Katz, a terrorism analyst and co-founder of SITE Intelligence, noted the font used for the statement released in September differed from that of prior statements published by the agency, nor had it been distributed via Amaq or IS channels.
+Two other individuals – Saudi Arabian, Abu Saleh al-Juzrawi, and Tunisian, Abu Othman al-Tunsi – were named as possible candidates to succeed al-Baghdadi, given their close relationship with al-Baghdadi, and believed to be present in his last video appearance.

-On 29 October 2019, Trump stated on social media that al-Baghdadi's "number one replacement" had been killed by American forces, adding: "Most likely would have taken the top spot - Now he is also Dead!"
-While Trump did not specify a name, a U.S. official later confirmed that Trump was referring to ISIL spokesman and senior leader Abul-Hasan al-Muhajir, who was killed in a U.S. airstrike in Syria two days earlier.
-On 31 October, an IS outlet on Telegram named Abu Ibrahim al-Hashimi al-Qurashi as Baghdadi's successor.
+On 29 October 2019, Trump stated on social media that al-Baghdadi's "number one replacement" had also been killed by American forces, adding he "Most likely would have taken the top spot – Now he is also Dead!"
+While Trump did not specify the name of the alleged successor, a U.S. official later clarified Trump was referring to Abul-Hasan al-Muhajir, an IS spokesman and senior leader killed in a U.S. airstrike in Syria two days earlier.
+On 31 October, an IS outlet named Abu Ibrahim al-Hashimi al-Qurashi as al-Baghdadi's successor on Telegram.